adevafrica/adevafricaorg/report.md

       RAILS_ENV=production bundle exec rails assets:precompile
 ```

-These changes aim to ensure that the Rails application is fully initialized, and `Rails.logger` is available when `assets:precompile` is executed, thereby resolving the `NoMethodError`.
+These changes aim to provide a more fundamental fix for the logger initialization issue by ensuring the necessary `ActiveSupport` extensions are loaded early in the boot process, while also reverting to the standard and more efficient asset compilation setting for production.
+This should resolve the `NoMethodError` during asset precompilation on Render.